 These indicators place at different locations, mainly in critical locations like corners and behind the instruments.
 After the fogging process, these strips are incubated in the MC20 growth medium provided with the biological indicator at 60±2°C for twenty-four hours.

 If the color of the MC20 growth medium change to yellow after incubation at 60±2°C. It indicates the presence of microbes even after fogging in the strips.
 If no change in color.
 It shows the effective fumigation of the area.

 Fogging is a safe and better method to control microorganisms over fumigation in pharmaceuticals.
-Fogging is preferred over fumigation because of its safe for personal and has no requirement for cleaning and defogging.
+Fogging is preferred over fumigation because it is safe for personal and has no requirement for cleaning and defogging.

-It kills bacteria and fungus quickly.
-There is no need to take extra care of residues, but in fumigation, there are requirements of regular care and keep the area and handling equipment safe; therefore, fogging is the best choice for fumigation.
+It kills bacteria and fungi quickly.
+There is no need to take extra care of residues, but in fumigation, there are requirements of regular care and keeping the area and handling equipment safe; therefore, fogging is the best choice for fumigation.